 I am doctoral student in computer science at UC Berkeley, where I have the good fortune of being advised by Vern Paxson.
-I also have an office at the International Computer Science Institute (ICSI), where I collaborate with folks from the networking group.
+I also have an office at the International Computer Science Institute (ICSI), where I collaborate with folks from the networking and security group.
 Before moving to California, I received a B.S. and M.S. from the Technische Universität München.

 My research interests primarily cover large-scale network intrusion detection and high-performance traffic analysis.
 Most of my current work focuses on network forensics and incident response in conjunction with Bro.